 “Here is the surprising truth: It’s often easier to make something 10 times better than it is to make it 10 percent better.” —Astro Teller

 First principles reasoning isn’t just for some select few individuals.
-It’s for everybody who’s willing to make 10x thinking a habit—not just something they do every once in awhile.
-That’s why it’s so important to make room in your team's processes for exploring the 10x space, even if it's only 1% of your time.
+It’s for everybody who’s willing to make 10x thinking a habit—not just something they do every once in a while.
+That’s why making room in your team's processes for exploring the 10x space is important, even if it's only 1% of your time.
 Most companies are content with 10% improvements, but the way Larry Page sees it, that means you’re essentially doing the same thing as everyone else.
 He expects his employees to create products that are 10x better than the competition.

 A big part of my job is to get people focused on things that are not just incremental. —Larry Page